Soft Particles and Infinite-Dimensional Geometry: Discussion and implications for CCFT

 \section{Discussion and implications for CCFT}

 We have seen that the leading soft theorems in gauge theory and gravity have natural interpretations in terms of the infinite-dimensional geometry of vacuum manifolds.
 This point of view has some natural extensions that would be interesting to investigate.
 For instance, the subleading soft graviton theorem is universally related to the stress tensor of CCFT through the shadow transform \cite{Kapec:2017gsg}.
 The corresponding soft operator is believed to be connected to an infinite-dimensional space of superrotation vacua \cite{Barnich:2010eb,Kapec:2014opa}, although there is still some confusion regarding the precise definition of the infinite-dimensional manifold in this case \cite{Campiglia:2014yka}.
 Consecutive soft limits at this order in the soft expansion do not commute, and it seems likely that the corresponding antisymmetric double-soft limit can be interpreted as curvature and might even be used to determine the correct infinite-dimensional manifold.
 The path integral on this space, with the metric determined by the antisymmetric double-soft limit, will likely relate to universal stress tensor dynamics in CCFT and might be used to compute subleading virtual soft exchange in gravity.
 On a related note, several recent works have studied an infinite tower of soft operators \cite{Strominger:2021mtt,Himwich:2021dau,Adamo:2021lrv} in the context of $w_{1+\infty}$ symmetry, and it would be interesting to integrate those developments into this formalism.
+Recent work \cite{Cheung:2022vnd} on ``geometry-kinematics duality'' expressed tree-level Yang-Mills scattering amplitudes in terms of the curvature of an infinite-dimensional ``kinematic metric,'' and it would be interesting to understand the relationship of that work to the approach adopted here.

 It would be a huge advance to finally produce a 2d action that computes soft exchange and soft emission in 4d non-abelian gauge theory.
 Heuristically, one hopes to relate the long-wavelength fluctuations of the 4d gluon to the theory of non-abelian Goldstone bosons in two dimensions.
 Both models describe a broken phase in perturbation theory but generate non-perturbative gaps in the spectrum.
 If one could relate the two models order by order in perturbation theory, it might be possible to exploit information about the non-perturbative behavior in the 2d model to explain the strong dynamics in 4d.
 After all, it is really the long-wavelength modes in Yang-Mills that are strongly coupled and that might have a simple dual description.